 - Visit the visa interview.
 Take all of the needed papers with you

 - You need to wait for a reply.
-In the meantime, the Consulate will process your visa, which will go with EU safety rules as Schengen Information System and Visa Information System.
+In the meantime, the Consulate will process your visa, which will comply with EU safety rules such as Schengen Information System and Visa Information System.

 Who can apply for a Schengen Visa in UAE?

-All those residing in Dubai or any other part of the UAE, who do not carry a UAE passport, and do not relate to any of the Schengen visa-exempt sections, will require to get a visa.
+All those residing in Dubai or any other part of the UAE, who do not carry a UAE passport, and do not relate to any of the Schengen visa-exempt sections, will be required to get a visa.

 - Individuals who can apply to obtain a Schengen Visa in UAE should relate to one of these categories :

 - United Arab Emirates passport owners that have been denied visa-free entry to the Schengen region before

 - Immigrants residing in UAE on a permanent or short residency permit, who: